yoaperm/ai_project/final/README.md

 ## Daily Scheduling

-## Genetic-BruceForce Comparison
+## Genetic And Bruceforce Comparison

-## Genetic-CompactGenetic Comparison
+## Genetic And Compactgenetic Comparison